teepluss/laravel-theme/README.md

 echo Theme::breadcrumb()->render();
 ~~~

-You can set up breadcrumb template anywhere you want by using blade compiler.
+You can set up breadcrumb template anywhere you want by using blade template.

 ~~~php
 $theme->breadcrumb()->setTemplate('